 A light box is needed for transmissive charts, which are generally smaller than reflective charts and can be particularly useful in manufacturing environments.
 Transmissive film charts have much higher resolution than inkjet charts.The GLX-16 fluorescent light box is shown on the right with an SFRplus chart.See our range of lightbox options in the Equipment Section of the Imatest Store.

 |Our best available lightbox is the Imatest LED Lightbox (shown on the right) available from the Imatest store.
 It has several advantages over other lightboxes.

 Low cost lighting

-As of 2018, widely-available LED shop lights provide an excellent solution for Imatest Studio customers whose primary interest is testing camera and lens sharpness.
-They require little assembly, unlike our older low cost recommendation.
-You just need to mount them.
+Widely-available LED shop lights provide an excellent solution for Imatest Studio customers whose primary interest is testing camera and lens sharpness.
+Little assembly is required with the exception of the need to mount them.
 The disadvantages (compared to professional lighting solutions) is that they’re difficult to dim (not an issue if you’re just testing camera/lens sharpness), have just one color temperature (typically 4000K) and have a relatively low Color Rendering Indices (around 80; still better than most fluorescents).
 Cheap dimmers should be avoided because they tend to have flicker.